Bestowinc/quote-api-docs/source/index.html.md

 # Introduction

+## This API version is deprecated and should not be used.
+Please reach out to your Bestow Partner Rep to learn about our new Quote API solution.

 Welcome to the Bestow Quote API.
 Users of the API can get price quotes for Bestow life insurance products by passing in a few customer parameters.

 # Authentication